monofuel/distributedSystems/README.md

   - Networking not working yet for Open Computers
     - currently only supports luasockets on x86
     - need to add support for the network on Open Computers
+  - replication with syncronous leader & follower

 * TODO

   - Finish implementing WAL recovery after crash

   - function argument checking?
-  - replication

-    - syncronous leader & follower
     - maybe async leader & follower?

 * stretch goals